ibhagwan/fzf-lua-frecency.nvim/README.md

 ## Performance
 `fzf-lua-frecency.nvim` prioritizes performance in a few ways:

-- Frecency scores are computed and sorted when a file is selected from the picker, _not_ when populating the picker UI.
+- Frecency scores are sorted when a file is selected from the picker, _not_ when populating the picker UI.
-- Scores are stored separately for each working directory (`cwd`).
-This avoids filtering irrelevant files when populating the picker UI.
 - The picker UI opens instantly, with frecency-ranked files and `fd` results streaming in over time.
 - Files are processed for the picker UI by headless Neovim instances (`fzf-lua`'s `multiprocess=true` option).
   - `fzf-lua-frecency` uses string interpolation to embed user configuration options into the headless instances